karamelekrobotics/karamelekrobotics/README.md

 ### Hi there 👋

+This is Berkan Önder, I am from Angmar!

-Here are some ideas to get you started from Mordor:
+Here are some ideas to get you started:

 - 🔭 I’m currently working on Embedded Systems
 - 💬 Ask me about karamelek.tech